RakhithJK/BishopFox-sliver-wiki/Debugging-Sliver.md

 Debugging Sliver binaries (server, client and implant) can be done using the [delve](https://github.com/go-delve/delve) debugger.
+The following examples are specific to Visual Studio Code, but other IDEs using delve probably have similar configuration options.

-Delve can be installed with the following command:
+Delve can be installed with the following command, note that you'll need `$GOPATH/bin` on your `$PATH`:

 ```shell
 go install github.com/go-delve/delve/cmd/dlv@latest
 ```

-The following examples are specific to Visual Studio Code, but other IDEs using delve probably have similar configuration options.
 For more details please see https://github.com/go-delve/delve/tree/master/Documentation/installation#installation

 # Debugging the server